fuadnafiz98/nextjs-starter/README.md

 ---

-Made with ♥ by Clare Chang
+Made with ♥ by Clare Chang & modified by [@fuadnafiz98](https://github.com/fuadnafiz98)